By Scott Abel, The Content Wrangler

 - Consistent.
 Because content comes from many sources both inside and outside of your organization, inconsistencies are inevitable.
 Inconsistencies confuse readers.
 Inconsistencies can also affect your company’s brand recognition.
 Rising above the noise of a crowded marketplace is difficult, but if your company name, product names, or key messages appear inconsistently, then rising above the noise becomes impossible.

 - Findable.
 Whether you’re publishing support content on a dedicated portal, or making marketing content available on your website, you want your most relevant content to appear at the top of people’s search results.
 While there are SEO “tricks” that you can try to boost your search rankings, the most important thing you can do is to focus on creating high-quality content that includes appropriate keywords in appropriate places.

 - Translatable.
 Many emerging markets, such as India and China, have driven huge increases in global trade over the last decade.
 As these countries develop, they create opportunities for growth far beyond what’s possible in nations with mature economies.
 To satisfy consumers in these new markets, companies must localize their content into more languages.
-That means doing everything you can to ensure that you’re writing is clear and readable, to make translation as smooth and efficient as possible.
+That means doing everything you can to ensure that your writing is clear and readable to make translation as smooth and efficient as possible.

-The bottom line is that it’s not enough just to create content any more.
+The bottom line is that it’s not enough just to create content anymore.
 Your content has to be great or you’re losing an opportunity to help your business.
 Making sure that your content is readable, engaging, consistent, finadable, and translatable will go a long way to getting you there.

-Scott Abel, otherwise known as the Content Wrangler, is a content management strategist and social media choreographer who helps organizations improve the way they author, maintain, publish and archive their information assets.
+Scott Abel, otherwise known as the Content Wrangler, is a content management strategist and social media choreographer who helps organizations improve the way they author, maintain, publish, and archive their information assets.